 To reconstruct the tunnel, all the wood timbers had to be removed and replaced with steel arches that were then encased in shotcrete embedded with small steel fibers to increase flexibility.
 The new tunnel will also accommodate the SMART commuter rail line, and the trail will be walled off from the rail line to prevent trail users from accessing the tracks.
 The trail will have a separate ventilation system from the train track, which will have diesel engines running on the line.

-The path can be accessed from the Larkspur Landing Shopping Center on the south and off of Andersen Drive in San Rafael on the North.
+The path can be accessed from the Larkspur Landing Shopping Center on the tunnel's south side, and off of Andersen Drive in San Rafael on its north end.